-Remember, the group dynamic is not fulfilled by all of us being geographically present, rather, it is fulfilled by each of us performing our kata in the proscribed manner.
+Remember, the group dynamic is not fulfilled by all of us being geographically present, rather, it is fulfilled by each of us performing Sanchin in the proscribed manner.

-Once again, you may wish to not only perform this “. . .
-That’s OK” session as scheduled, but may also revisit the session as a regular part of your kata practice.
+- Once again, you may wish to not only perform this session as scheduled, but may wish to incorporate it into your regular practice.